cjewett1/parkland-taichi/README.md

 ## Overview

+## My role in this project

-## Why did I make this project?
-Why did I use WordPress?
+## Why did we make this project?
+Why did we use WordPress?

 ## Project Status

 ## Code Examples

-I wanted to highlight my sliding projects feature on the homepage.
-I am really happy with how it turned out!

 ```

 ```

-## Challenges I faced while making this
+## Challenges faced while making this

 ## Useful Links